solvespace/solvespace/README.md

 -----------------

 You will need XCode tools, CMake, libpng and Freetype.
 To build tests, you will need cairo.
-Assuming you use
-[homebrew][], these can be installed with:
+Assuming you use [homebrew][], these can be installed with:

     brew install cmake libpng freetype cairo

-XCode has to be installed via AppStore; it requires a free Apple ID.
+XCode has to be installed via AppStore or [the Apple website][appledeveloper];
+it requires a free Apple ID.

 Before building, check out the necessary submodules: